-After years in development limbo, the Bee and PuppyCat reboot comes to Netflix on September 6.
+After years in development limbo, the Bee and PuppyCat reboot is now streaming on Netflix.

 If you spent any time on Tumblr in 2013, you might remember the hype for Bee and PuppyCat.
 What began as a single YouTube pilot spun off into a large-scale, Kickstarter-funded animation event, and the quirky animated series gained a cult following.

 However, the show never moved past that original season, as it bounced from YouTube to the soon-to-be-defunct VRV and back to YouTube.
-At least, until now—the second season, sometimes referred to as Lazy in Space, is finally debuting on Netflix on September 6.
+At least, until now—the second season, sometimes referred to as Lazy in Space, finally debuted on Netflix on September 6.

 Bee and PuppyCat follows a woman in her early twenties who befriends a strange creature named PuppyCat (no relation to CatDog) and embarks on a series of weird, interdimensional part-time gigs on a quest to pay her bills.

-If you can’t wait a whole month for Bee and PuppyCat’s gorgeous cartoon antics, here are five other animated shows for fans of the series.
+Finished Bee and PuppyCat and not sure what to watch next?
+Here are five other animated shows for fans of the series.

 Bee and PuppyCat was created by Natasha Allegri—better known as the character designer behind Adventure Time’s Fionna and Cake.
 If those names sound familiar, they’re gender-swapped versions of the show’s main characters, Finn and Jake.